 “You’ll allow me to live?
 Don’t do me any favors, honey!” said Stacy as she brought both fists down on her face.

-The black-haired woman kicked desperately, and managed to shove Stacy aside long enough to concentrate and emit a barrage of energy from her tiara.
+The dark-haired woman kicked desperately, and managed to shove Stacy aside long enough to concentrate and emit a barrage of energy from her tiara.
 “You show more warrior spirit than I would have believed possible!” cried the woman.

 “I’ll take that as high praise coming from a psycho escapee from the Miss Universe Pageant!” said Stacy.
 “But I’m about to decrown you!”
 She fired an energy beam directly at the other woman’s tiara, but to her consternation, her beam was absorbed by the gemstone.